How Smart Are Pugs? Understanding Dog Breed Intelligence

 Conclusion

 Different breeds show different types of intelligence.
 If we compare a companion dog like a Pug to highly trainable breeds that have a historical purpose, such as a German Shepherd or Border Collie, it’s understandable that the Pug may not measure up.
-Still, Pugs are loving, adaptable dogs that learn obedience and tricks well, all with the goal of pleasing their owner.
+Still, Pugs are loving, adaptable dogs that learn obedience and tricks well, all to please their owner.